Great Barrier Reef

 Itinerary: One week in Queensland from Whitsundays to Cairns

-The Great Barrier Reef may be this region’s major calling card, but don’t let your adventures stop there.
+The Great Barrier Reef may be this region’s major draw, but don’t let your adventures stop there.
 There is so much to do in Queensland’s tropics and it’s worth at least a week of your time.
 It was a busy week but we had enough island time to unwind in between our many day trips and excursions.

 Snorkel Green Island Great Barrier Reef